 Building a good physique is incredibly simple.
 Once you understand the principles behind muscular development, you’ll know what to do and how to do it.

-Base your training program on compound movements like push-ups, bench press, dips, pull/chin-ups, bent-over rows, horizontal pulls, overhead press and squats.
-These exercises are all you’ll ever need to get into fantastic shape.
-They induce a more powerful growth stimulus compared to single-joint isolation work, giving you the biggest bang for your buck.
+Base your training program on compound movements like push-ups, bench press, dips, pull/chin-ups, bent-over rows, horizontal pulls, overhead press, leg/knee raises and squats.

 3. Track your workouts